nigelhorne/App-Test-Generator/README.md

 - `$module`

     The name of the Perl module to test.
+If not provided, it is guessed from the configuration file name (`My-Module.conf` → `My::Module`).

 - `$function`